Chocorua Mountain Race

 Tamworth, United States • 6 Jun 2026

-The race begins with a fast, flat section through a field before reaching the Hammond Trailhead singletrack.
-The first major ascent climbs 1,900 feet over 2.8 miles on the Hammond Trail.
-Runners then turn onto the Liberty Trail, descending more than 1,600 feet over 2.5 miles to reach the sole on-course aid station.
+The route begins with a fast, flat section across a field before reaching singletrack at the Hammond Trailhead.
+Runners ascend 2.8 miles and roughly 1,900 feet on the Hammond Trail to the Liberty Trail junction.
+A left turn onto the Liberty Trail leads to a descent of more than 1,600 feet over 2.5 miles to the on course aid station.